SunTzuLombardi/RecomendationProj/README.md

 -Links to tmdb, imdb

-Data containing 100K User ratings from 600 users 3000 descriptive tags
+Data containing 100K User ratings from 600 users 3000 descriptive tags.
+The first wordcloud is tags from all the movies with rating gt 4.5.
+The second is all of the tags for all of the tagged movies regardless of rating.

 <img src="./images/gr4.png " width="200" height="350" /><img src="./images/download.png " width="200" height="350" />